 More easy breakfast recipes

-- Cinnamon toast – How to make cinnamon toast, 3 ways.
+- Cinnamon toast – Learn how to make this toast 3 ways.

-- Cake mix waffles – Easy waffles made with cake mix.
+- Cake mix waffles – Easy waffle recipe with cake mix.

 - Cinnamon butter – Whipped cinnamon butter.